 Two of our Poetry in America courses were designed specifically with K-12 teachers in mind…but anyone age 15 and older is welcome to enroll!
 We see a good number of non-educators every semester, and we would encourage you to take our Poetry in America for Teachers courses if the subject matter is of interest to you:

 If you are an educator, please see more information about our offerings for teachers here.

-Registration for our Fall 2021 courses at the Harvard Extension School opens in early August.
+Fall course registration at the Harvard Extension School opens in early August, and Spring registration opens in November.
 Please see the course catalog listings at the bottom of this page to learn more, and to register.
+You can access the Harvard Extension School course catalog here.
 We hope to see you in class!